Tchez/brain-blog/notes/projects/speakup-palmas/in-person/roles-responsibilities.md

 **Role:** Lead, delegate and track deliveries for their team.

-**Who can be:** Committed, organized people with leadership skills.
+**Who can be one:** Committed, organized people with leadership skills.

 **Responsibilities:**